mijinatdiscovery/NPHA-doctor-visits/README.md

 An important limitation to address is the imbalance in the 'race' feature within our dataset, coupled with the absence of 'age' as a considered factor, which could significantly impact the model’s predictive accuracy.
 Collecting more comprehensive data, including a broader demographic spread and additional age-related information, will be crucial in refining the model's effectiveness.

-This tool aims to support healthcare planners and providers in optimizing the allocation of resources by forecasting healthcare demand variably across different patient groups.
+This tool may help healthcare planners and providers in optimizing the allocation of resources by forecasting healthcare demand variably across different patient groups.
 The model requires additional development to improve its accuracy and reliability for deployment in real-world healthcare scenarios.

 See the [Model Implementation Code](https://github.com/mijinatdiscovery/NPHA-doctor-visits/blob/main/notebooks/Model%2BAnalysis.ipynb) for details.